clivetong/Talks/NetConf2025/README.md

 ### What does it mean for me?

-- It is hard to correctly grasp the cost model
+- I think it is hard to correctly grasp the cost model
-- Decisions are heuristics and may change over time
+- Particularly, as decisions are heuristics and may change over time

 ---

-### Work over lots of the collection types
+### Improved many collection types

 - Stack<>
 - Queue<>
 - ConcurrentDictionary<,>
 - Improved the enumerators but also lots more

 ---